JeevanCLK/10-microservices/Jenkins-Setup.md

 ```bash
 https://releases.hashicorp.com/terraform/1.9.5/terraform_1.9.5_windows_amd64.zip
 ```
-- Etract the downloaded zip and add the terraform path to environmental variables
+- Extract the downloaded zip and add the terraform path to environmental variables
 - Verify the installation using terraform --version
 - If you have vs code , you can download terraform extension